serverless/components/README.md

 Serverless Components have a Stages concept, which enables you to deploy entirely separate Component Instances and their cloud resources per stage.

 The `dev` Stage is the default.
-If you wish to change your stage, set it in `serverless.yml`, like thisL
+If you wish to change your stage, set it in `serverless.yml`, like this:

 ```yaml
 component: express@0.0.4